Answer the Complaint!

 How do I know that I am talking to an attorney who has successfully sued banks?

-Ask him how many times he has sued a servicer.
+Ask them how many times they have sued a servicer.

 And double check the answer you get by an internet search.